wschung1113/cs-180-project-5-group/README.md

 if not.
 Testing on this involved ensuring that it reads from the correct file each time, but doesn't change the contents of the ArrayList.

+The readAll method reads all posts made by any user on the platform.
+It also reads in comments on those posts if they exist, but doesn't attempt to if they don't to prevent an ArrayOutOfBoundsException.
+To ensure it worked, we tested it with empty arrays and for posts with and without comments.
+We also tested it for posts made by multiple users to ensure they were distinguishable.

+The writeAll method writes all posts made by any user into a file.
+It also writes the comments made on those posts.
+If there are no posts, it doesn't attempt to write, so there isn't a null pointer or ArrayOutOfBoundsException.
+We tested this with empty arrays and for posts with and without comments.
+We also tested it for posts made by multiple users to ensure they were distinguishable.